KPIs for Dump Truck Hauling Companies

 Many articles about KPIs may suggest that all of your indicators should be leading indicators so you can understand what influences them and can act on them.
 I have a slightly different take on this topic.
 I think you need a combination of the two.

 While you may want to track many KPIs to see how you are doing, an organization can usually only focus on improving a few different indicators at a time.
-My recommendation is that you do not spend a lot of time capturing numerous unused KPIs unless they don’t involve any manual effort.
-In other words, if you have an automated system tracking them, then there is no harm in doing so.
+My recommendation is that you do not need to spend a lot of time capturing numerous unused KPIs unless they don’t involve any manual effort.
+In other words, if possible, create an automated system to track them.

 Act on it

 While it probably doesn’t need to be said, if you aren’t going to act on the KPIs, you are wasting your time reporting them.
-You can only improve them though constantly acting on what the results tell you.
-If your KPIs are correctly chosen, you will be able to quickly identify and correct problem areas before they have too big an impact on your profits.
+You can only improve them though, always working on what the results tell you.
+If your KPIs are correctly chosen, you will be able to quickly identify and correct problem areas before they have too significant an impact on your profits.